nikalon/miscellaneous/c/README.md

 This directory contains common utilities for C/C++ projects.
 A suite of tests has been included and can be compiled with `build.bat` in Windows.

 ## TODO
-- Use a proper build tool for Linux like Make
+- Fix read_entire_file() not working with Win32 implementation
-- Add more tests
+- Add tests to verify read_entire_file() works with paths longer than 260 characters in Windows
-- Add more functions for String
-- Support C compilers